8 Must Have Foods that Should be Part of a Diet for Diabetics

 While there are some diet all-rounders, it is important to have a diet specially tailored to your specific needs as any general diet for type 2 diabetes or type 1 diabetes will not do you any good.
 To know more about the foods that fit perfectly into a diet plan for diabetics, take a look at these pointers.

-When picking foods to craft a diet for diabetics, the general way to go about it is to choose foods with a low glycaemic index (GI).
-Oats are among those foods as they have a GI of 55, helping keep blood sugar levels low and minimising spikes.
-In addition to that, oats have B-glucans, which help glycaemic control and improves the body’s insulin sensitivity.
+When picking foods to craft a diet for diabetics, the general way to go about it is to choose foods with a low glycemic index (GI).
+Oats are among those foods as they have a GI of 55, helping keep blood sugar levels low and minimizing spikes.
+In addition to that, oats have B-glucans, which help glycemic control and improve the body’s insulin sensitivity.

 Like oats, legumes also have a low GI score, making them a good option to incorporate into a diet plan for diabetics.
-Moreover, legumes serve as a great source of the essential nutrients such as protein, fibre and complex carbohydrates.
-These are required for a healthy, balanced diet without the added sugars.
-However, avoid legume products if you’re looking to keep blood sugar in check.
+Moreover, legumes serve as a great source of essential nutrients such as protein, fiber, and complex carbohydrates.
+These are required for a healthy, balanced diet without added sugars.
+However, avoid legume products if you’re looking to keep your blood sugar in check.
 These have a higher GI score as they usually contain simple starches and added sugars.

-Yoghurt is a great addition to the diet for type 2 diabetes patients, especially if it contains probiotics.
-Studies have found that this type of yoghurt lowers the risk of heart disease in patients with type 2 diabetes as it lowers the level of cholesterol in the body.
-Further, probiotic foods help increase insulin sensitivity and keeps inflammation in check.
+Yogurt is a great addition to the diet for type 2 diabetes patients, especially if it contains probiotics.
+Studies have found that this type of yogurt lowers the risk of heart disease in patients with type 2 diabetes as it lowers the level of cholesterol in the body.
+Further, probiotic foods help increase insulin sensitivity and keep inflammation in check.